Pennsylvania Diminished Value Claims

 In Pennsylvania, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Pennsylvania law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+A Pennsylvania diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
 Pennsylvania recognizes diminished value claims when the loss is properly documented.

 Save Time